How to Guide Children’s Behaviour in a Positive Way

 Provide Clear Expectations

-Children thrive when they know what’s expected of them.
-Be specific about what you want them to do, rather than focusing on what they shouldn’t do.
-For instance, instead of saying, “Don’t yell,” say, “Use your calm voice when you’re upset.”
+Children thrive when they know what you expect.
+Tell them what to do, not only what to stop doing.
+For example, instead of saying, “Don’t yell,” say, “Use your calm voice when you’re upset.”

 Offer Choices, Not Commands

-No one likes to feel controlled, and kids are no different.
-Giving them choices helps them feel empowered and respected.
+Kids often resist when they feel controlled.
+Choices help them feel respected and involved.
 Instead of saying, “Clean your room now,” try, “Would you like to clean your room before dinner or after?”

 Notice And Praise Positive Behavior

-Children repeat what gets noticed.
-When you see your child making a good choice, let them know.
-Say something like, “I noticed you shared your toy with your sibling—that was very kind.”
+Children repeat what adults notice.
+When your child makes a helpful choice, name it clearly.
+Say, “I noticed you shared your toy with your sibling.
+That was kind.”

 Model The Behavior You Want To See

-Kids learn more from what you do than what you say.
-If you want your child to show patience, demonstrate patience yourself.
-When you make a mistake, admit it and show how to fix it.
-This teaches them that making good choices isn’t about being perfect—it’s about trying and learning.
+Kids learn more from your actions than your words.
+If you want patience, show patience.
+If you make a mistake, admit it and show how to fix it.

 Teach Problem-solving Skills

-When children face challenges, guide them to think through their options.
-Ask questions like, “What do you think will happen if you choose this?” or “How do you think your friend will feel if you do that?”
+When children face challenges, help them think through options.
+Ask, “What might happen if you choose this?” or “How might your friend feel?”

 Be Patient With Their Progress